FranciscoCalatrava/NLP_Project_WASP/README.md

 I have organised the datasets as follows:

 - dataset
--- midicap
+    - midicap
---- normal
+        - normal
---- prepared
+        - prepared
----- labels
+            - labels
--- vgmidi
+    - vgmidi
---- normal
+        - normal
---- prepared
+        - prepared

-In the normal folder, I have extracted the content form the datasets.
+In the normal folder, I have extracted the content from the datasets.

-Additionally, to run this code you will need the file to synthessize the audio.
-You can downloade it from the following URL:
+Additionally, to run this code, you will need the file to synthesize the audio.
+You can download it from the following URL:

 https://member.keymusician.com/Member/FluidR3_GM/index.html

-You should put the file called "FluidR3_GM.sf2" in the working directory (./)
+You should place the file named 'FluidR3_GM.sf2' in the working directory (./).

-Once you have done all this process, you are ready to run the files.
-I am going to explain the purpose of each file now:
+Once you have completed all these processes, you are ready to run the files.
+I will now explain the purpose of each file:

-- get_features_from_midi_vgmidi.py -> This file will extract the features from midi labelled midi files from VGMIDI and it will save it in the ./dataset/vgmidi/prepared/ directory as vgmidi_features.h5
+    - get_features_from_midi_vgmidi.py: This file extracts features from MIDI files labeled by VGMIDI and saves them in the ./dataset/vgmidi/prepared/ directory as vgmidi_features.h5.

-- mididcaps_context_prepare.py -> This file will extract the features from 'X' random samples choosen from MIDICaps.
-You should give the number of samples as an argument as follows:
+    - mididcaps_context_prepare.py: This file extracts features from 'X' random samples chosen from MIDICaps.
+You should specify the number of samples as an argument like this:

         `python3 mididcaps_context_prepare.py 15`

-The features will be saved in the directory ./dataset/midicap/prepared/ directory as midicaps_features_{X Samples}.h5
+        The features will be saved in the ./dataset/midicap/prepared/ directory as midicaps_features_{X Samples}.h5.

+    - zero_shot_learning_mistral_7_b.py: This is the code used for zero-shot learning.

+    - few_shot_learning_mistral.py: This code is used for few-shot learning.
+You should manually integrate the features from MIDICaps in the prompt.

+    - domain_adaptation_mistral.py: This code is used for domain adaptation from MIDICaps to VGMIDI.

+    - finetune_autocomplete_task_mistral: This code is used for finetuning Mistral in the autocomplete task.
+The dataset for this autocomplete task is specified within the code.

+In all cases, you will need the access token for Mistral.